Rappin' for Jesus: Authenticity

-Criticism
+Reception

 The song has the chorus line "Jesus Christ is my nigga".
 Pastor Chris English, in an email to The Christian Post, said the use of the word nigga was "clearly over the line, and offensive".
 He thought the video, parody or not, perpetuated many negative stereotypes about Christians, and as such, would have never worked in an outreach program for young people.

 The Dallas Observer also criticized the song, saying: "it's cheesy.
 It's bad.
 It's painful."
 It described the song as having a negative impact on public perception of Christian rap.